-As of the publication of this report, three new PSH projects totaling 1.8GWs have received all permitting authorizations including a Federal Energy Regulatory Commission (FERC) license but have yet to commence construction.
+As of the publication of this report, three new PSH projects totaling 1.8 GWs have received all permitting authorizations including a Federal Energy Regulatory Commission (FERC) license but have yet to commence construction.
 In addition, FERC reports that over 50 GWs of pump storage development have been issued a preliminary permit or are in the process to receive a permit.
 Unfortunately, current market and energy policies do not fully value the critical services that PSH can provide to the grid.
 Many challenges faced by PSH developers include the following:

 - Tax policy Current Federal tax policy provides that some energy storage technologies receive a 30% investment tax credit (ITC) while pumped storage does not.
 This can make a substantial difference within a competitive utility procurement setting. - State Procurement policy Most states that have RPS (renewable portfolio standard) mandates or energy storage procurement targets either implicitly or explicitly exclude pumped storage.
-Even "technology neutral" laws can include short development timelines or contracting structures that exclude PSH and favor other storage technologies. - Market policy Many of the grid services that PSH provides are either undercompensated or not compensated at all.
+Even "technology neutral" policies can include short development timelines or contracting structures that exclude PSH and favor other storage technologies. - Market policy Many of the grid services that PSH provides are either undercompensated or not compensated at all.
 Compensation mechanisms for frequency response, inertia, flexible ramping, condensing, voltage control and blackstart are undervalued.
-Additionally, PSH can provide broader system benefits that are hard to quantify and measure leading to subpar compensation. - Utility Procurement policy Most utilities do not accurately model the full benefits of PSH including the full range of services provided by advanced turbine technologies.
-Additionally, when comparing PSH to other alternatives utility planners often fail to account for the life span differences. - Federal permitting policy Although recent changes created a two-year expedited licensing process for closed-loop or "off-river" pumped storage, the implementation of this process has made it difficult for projects to qualify.
-As of the date of this publication, no PSH project has successfully navigated the expedited process.
+Additionally, PSH can provide broader system benefits that are hard to quantify and measure leading to subpar compensation.

-&lt;sup>5CPUC 2019-2020 Electric Resource Portfolios to Inform Integrated Resource Plans and Transmission Planning
+5CPUC 2019-2020 Electric Resource Portfolios to Inform Integrated Resource Plans and Transmission Planning